Yuke's

 Yuke's Co.
 Ltd. is a Japanese video game developer based in Osaka.
-It was established on 26 February 1993 by Yukinori Taniguchi.
+It was established on February 26, 1993 by Yukinori Taniguchi.
 The company is best known for developing the WWE video game series, based on the professional wrestling promotion of the same name, until 2018.

 History

 Founded in 1993, Yuke's was named after founder Yukinori Taniguchi's high school nickname.
 The first two games that the company developed were the platform game Hermie Hopperhead and the pro wrestling game Toukon Retsuden.
 The latter title was a best-seller in Japan.
 Though Activision purchased the rights to publish the game in North America and began localization work, only the first game was localized, becoming Power Move Pro Wrestling with a different roster of wrestlers.

+In November 1999, Yuke's established Fine Co., Ltd. as a wholly owned subsidiary focused on online systems and mobile game development.

-Beginning in 2000, Yuke's began to develop wrestling games for THQ based on the World Wrestling Federation (WWF; now WWE).
+Beginning in 2000, Yuke's began to develop wrestling games for THQ and Jakks Pacific based on the World Wrestling Federation (WWF; now WWE).
 They were recommended to THQ by Aki, who had developed their own line of wrestling games.

 From 2005 to 2012, Yuke's owned 54% of New Japan Pro-Wrestling, the top professional wrestling promotion in Japan.